 In Massachusetts, the regulatory authority for medical cannabis businesses will shift from the health department to the Cannabis Control Commission in late 2018.

-In Nevada, the regulatory authority for medical cannabis businesses shifted from the health department to the Department of Taxation.
+In Nevada, the regulatory authority for medical cannabis businesses shifted from the health department to the Department of Taxation, and then to a new Cannabis Compliance Board.
+The CCB consists of five board members appointed by the governor.
+There is also a 12-member advisory commission.

-Colorado’s Department of Revenue regulates both medical cannabis and adult-use businesses.
+Colorado’s Marijuana Enforcement Division, within the Department of Revenue, regulates both medical cannabis and adult-use businesses.

 In both Washington and Alaska, the state never licensed medical cannabis businesses.
 Washington’s adult-use businesses — which are regulated by the Liquor and Cannabis Board — may receive a medical endorsement.
 Alaska still does not have medical cannabis businesses.

 Oregon is the only adult-use state that has a separate entity regulating medical cannabis businesses several years after its adult-use law passed.
 Following the opening of adult-use businesses, hundreds of separately licensed dispensaries have closed or converted to adult-use.
-Only a handful remain operational.
+Only one remains operational.